MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-release-notes-2019.md

 ## <a id="cu2"></a> CU2 (February 2020)

 This is the Cumulative Update 2 (CU2) release of SQL Server 2019 (15.x).
 The SQL Server Database Engine version for this release is 15.0.4013.40.
-For information about the fixes and improvements in this release, see <https://support.microsoft.com/en-us/help/4527376>
+For information about the fixes and improvements, see <https://support.microsoft.com/help/4518398>

 ### Package details